petzval/btferret/README.md

 via [classic\_scan](#4-2-1-classic\_scan)
 or [le\_scan](#4-2-16-le\_scan).
 Additional
 characteristics are found via [find\_ctics](#4-2-13-find\_ctics).
-One tricky point is that some LE servers have a random address which changes (e.g. Android - every ten minutes), so it is not possible to list them in the devices file, and le\_scan must be used.
+One tricky point is that some LE servers have a random address which changes, so it is not possible to list the address in the devices file.
+In this case, use MATCH_NAME - see description below.

 ```